China Is the Dark Horse in the Search for Dark Matter

 After decades of looking for elusive dark-matter particles, the effort feels like it is at an impasse, Natarajan said.
 The hunt for WIMPs, the leading candidates, has repeatedly turned up empty, and astrophysicists are trying to broaden their search methods.
 Scientists are hopeful about more results from DAMPE, which is expected to last five years.

-“We’ve all been thinking about this for so long, it’s such an embarrassment that anyone making progress is super exciting,” Natarajan said.
+“We’ve all been thinking about this for so long, it’s such an embarrassment,” Natarajan said.
+“That anyone is making progress is super exciting.”